Changissnz/nu_merchant_principal/README.md

 education of decision-making.
 Specifically, the economic sub-field of game theory spearheads this as a co-existing dynamic with non-zero sum games.
-Some that engage in games of sorts, outside of pure recreation, can favor a specific kind of payoff for themself.
+Some that engage in games of sorts, outside of pure recreation, can favor specific kinds of payoff for themselves.
 In terms of the psychological impact from a payoff's effects retained in memory, and the retention of the memory then used as fuel for self-corrective or self-improving mechanisms, the actualization of